 I get accused of this all the time when it comes to the products I work on that teach children.
 People tell me it’s way too silly.
 That we don’t dive deep enough.

-Besides, how would you rather have children (and adults, for that matter) remember the message of the Gospel:
+I disagree.
+But, how would you rather have children (and adults, for that matter) remember the message of the Gospel:

 - Laughing and joyful